Redundancy

 -

-Configure Revolution only on the primary server
+Configure OneAlert only on the primary server

 This includes configuration changes, creating/editing/deleting triggers, notifications, user accounts, contact records and so on.

-Revolution syncs changes from the primary server to the secondary servers.
+OneAlert syncs changes from the primary server to the secondary servers.
 The secondary servers are used for continuing to send notifications in the case of failover or when set as the first server in a priority group, see Use Models.

 If you log into the secondary server with an admin user role, you can only view configuration settings.